CatFisch/AutoTok/README.md

 ## What does the AutoTokClean-Script do?

-The AutoTok-Script applies the "utf8-tokenize.pl"-Script (see below) to .txt files and saves the thereby tokenized files as .xlsx which one token per column.
+The AutoTok-Script applies the "utf8-tokenize.pl"-Script (see below) to .txt files and saves the thereby tokenized files as .xlsx with one token per column.

 ## Requirements for using the AutoTok-Script